 Content and design.
 While your speech may be perfect, the images you show can greatly add or detract from your message.

-Remember the slides are there to support your presentation – they are NOT the presentation!
+The slides are there to support your presentation – they are NOT the presentation!

 Keep it simple!